s8sato/works-stem-spa-auth/README.md

 When the containers are up,

-modifications to the source code will be reflected immediately.
+source code updates will be reflected automatically.

 ```bash
 docker-compose logs -f